-Total microbial DNA from water samples was extracted from the Sterivex filters using the PowerWater Sterivex DNA Isolation Kit (MoBio Laboratories, USA) according to manufacturer recommendations (Trials 1 and 2) or Gentra Puregene Reagents (Qiagen) with an added proteinase K-lytic enzyme digestion step (Sinigalliano et al., 2007, Trial 3).
-In addition, total microbial DNA from the swabs and oyster larvae were extracted using a PowerSoil DNA Isolation Kit (MoBio Laboratories, USA) with the following modifications.
+Total DNA from water samples was extracted using the PowerWater Sterivex DNA Isolation Kit (MoBio Laboratories, USA) according to manufacturer recommendations (Trials 1 and 2) or Gentra Puregene Reagents (Qiagen) with an added proteinase K-lytic enzyme digestion step (Sinigalliano et al., 2007, Trial 3).
+In addition, total bacterial DNA from the swabs and oyster larvae were extracted using a PowerSoil DNA Isolation Kit (MoBio Laboratories, USA) with slight modifications detailed below.
 In brief, pooled oyster larvae were ground in a mortar with a sterile pestle and then placed into bead tubes for extraction.
 The cotton tops of the swabs were cut off directly into bead tubes.
 Bead tubes were incubated at 65 °C for 10 min and then shaken horizontally at maximum speed for 10 min using the MO BIO vortex adaptor.
 Following extraction, all DNA concentrations were quantified with both a Nanodrop 2000 instrument and a Qubit Fluorometer (ThermoFisher Scientific, Wilmington, DE).

 16S rRNA gene amplicon analysis was performed using 515F/806R primers to amplify the V4 region (Trials 1 and 2) or 967F/1064R primers to amplify the V6 region (Trial 3).
 A two-step PCR reaction following Illumina’s 16S Metagenomic Sequencing Library Preparation Protocol was performed on the samples from Trials 1 and 2 (Illumina).
 The PCR products were then analyzed with 250 bp paired-end sequencing to obtain fully overlapping reads on an Illumina MiSeq at the Genomics and Sequencing Center at the University of Rhode Island.
 The samples from Trial 3 were prepared with a 2-step fusion primer PCR amplification according to the protocols from the Keck Sequencing Center at the Marine Biological Laboratory (MBL) (https://vamps.mbl.edu/resources/primers.php).
-Paired-end sequencing was performed at the MBL on an Illumina HiSeq 1000 to generate 100 bp overlapping reads.
+Paired-end sequencing was performed at the MBL on an Illumina HiSeq 1000 to generate 100 bp double strand reads with full overlap of the V6 region.

 Processing of Sequencing Data

 Sequences from Trials 1 and 2 were demultiplexed using FastQC v0.11.4 (Andrews, 2010), then merged and trimmed using Trimmomatic v0.32 (Bolger et al., 2014).
-All sequences less than 200 bp were removed from the dataset.
+All sequences < 200 bp were removed from the dataset.
 Sequences from Trial 3 were demultiplexed and quality filtered following standard protocols at the MBL Bay Paul Center that remove reads where forward and reverse sequences do not match perfectly (Eren et al., 2013b).
-All sequences were uploaded to VAMPS (visualization and analysis of microbial population structure) and classified directly using the GAST pipeline with the SILVA database, in order to compare between the three trials (Huse et al., 2014).
-The taxonomy data from each trial was separately normalized by maximum of total reads per sample and then exported as a matrix or BIOM file for analysis in R (Version 3.3.1).
-Vibrio spp. sequences in water samples from Trial 3 were processed through the oligotyping pipeline described in Eren, Maignien, et al. 2013 implemented in VAMPS, and annotated using SILVA.
+All sequences were uploaded to VAMPS (visualization and analysis of bacterial population structure) and classified directly using the GAST pipeline with the SILVA database, in order to compare between the three trials (Huse et al., 2014).
+The taxonomy data from each trial were separately normalized to the total reads of each sample and then exported as a matrix or BIOM file for analysis in R (Version 3.3.1).
+Vibrio spp. sequences in water samples from Trial 3 were processed through the oligotyping pipeline described in Eren, Maignien, et al. (2013), which is implemented in VAMPS, and annotated using SILVA.

 Statistical and Network Analysis

 All descriptive and statistical analyses were performed in the R statistical computing environment with a variety of packages.
 Overall diversity values were calculated for each sample at the order level using the vegan package Version 2.4-1 (Dixon, 2003).
-Non-metric dimensional analysis (NMDS) was used to determine the influence of time, probiotic treatment, or sample type on the microbial community composition, based on methods by Torondel et al., 2016 and implemented using vegan.
+Non-metric dimensional analysis (NMDS) was used to determine the influence of time, probiotic treatment, or sample type on the bacterial community composition, based on methods by Torondel et al., 2016 and implemented using vegan.
 The Bray-Curtis dissimilarity metric was used with k=2 for 50 iterations and 95% confidence intervals were plotted.
 Additionally, relative abundances of specific taxa were extracted and plotted according to treatment and time.